Becoming an anti-racist city

 - continuing to work with the council’s BME Workers’ Forum to deliver our existing work to be a fair and inclusive employer

-Language is constantly evolving.
-The council works with and listens to the thoughts and opinions of our staff, residents and community groups to understand the right language to use when talking about ethnicity, culture, faith and national identity.
+The council works with and listens to the opinions of our staff, residents and community groups to understand the language to use when talking about ethnicity, culture, faith and national identity.
+We also look to changes nationally and internationally.

-However, we understand that everyone is an individual and not all people will feel comfortable with the same language.
-We welcome continued discussion and conversation about culture and language when discussing race, racism and identity.
+However, we understand that views differ and not all people will feel comfortable with the same language.
+We recognise the right to self-identification.